 The impact that WGAs can have on the effectiveness of insulin within the body is just one example of how lectins can have broad, sweeping effects throughout multiple bodily systems at once.
 While ingested food will of course affect the digestive system, most people assume incorrectly that the impact ends there.
 There are several examples of lectins impacting all different parts of the body.
 Cranberry juice, because it contains the same sugar found in the bladder walls, is commonly used as a home remedy for bladder infections.
 The lectins present act as tape, attaching to the harmful materials in the bladder and forcing them out.
 Other lectins can interact with the surface receptors of white blood cells, often programming them to multiply rapidly.
 Even joints can be affected, as people who have arthritis find that avoiding “nightshade vegetables” such as tomatoes and white potatoes helps alleviate the pain.
 This conclusion isn’t hard to rationalize, as these food types are very high in lectins that agglutinate aggressively, thus aggravating the already inflamed areas in the joints suffering from arthritis.

-Dr. Peter D’Adamo has been an advocate of understanding lectins since Eat Right 4 Your Type debuted in 1997.
+Dr. Peter D’Adamo has been an advocate of understanding lectins since Eat Right 4 Your Type debuted in 1996.
 He has continued to stress the importance of lectins on one’s diet, and it seems that the rest of the world is finally starting to come around to that fact as well.
-Ignoring your blood type and how its lectins interact with the ones found in the food you consume is a recipe for disaster.
+Ignoring your blood type and how it interacts with the lectins found in the food you consume is a recipe for disaster.
 While this article is a great summary of how lectins work, it only scratches the surface of the depth behind their function.
 For the most complete, detailed information about lectins from Dr. D’Adamo, read the detailed entry on lectins in the Eat Right 4 Your Type Complete Blood Type Encyclopedia from pages 343-350.